Lauren Forrest, PhD

 The Forrest Lab

 My lab is dedicated to determining how suicide and eating disorders can be effectively predicted, treated, and prevented.
 We do this work because suicide and eating disorders are devastating.
-They affect millions of people worldwide, though the burdens are not felt equally across the population.
-Suicide and eating disorders disproportionately impact cis girls and women and the LGBTQIA+ community.
-My lab conducts research to clarify particularly at-risk groups through an intersectionality lens, understand multilevel risk processes within these intersectional at-risk groups, and develop and disseminate effective interventions for these groups.
+They affect millions of people worldwide.
+We don’t know enough about why or how these problems develop and how to best treat or prevent them.

 Interests